Meet our designers

 Creating a layout plan involves detailed mapping of trees, lighting, pathways, and a pergola.
 Each element is carefully considered for its placement and impact on the overall design.
 Clear, precise visuals and descriptions are prepared to communicate the final ideas effectively.
 This ensures a coherent and well-integrated garden design that meets practical needs and aesthetic goals.

-Choosing Plants, how they relate and to the Garden
+Planting - Choosing plants, how they relate and to the garden

 Choosing plants for a garden involves considering their characteristics, climate compatibility, and how they interact.
 Select plants that thrive in the local climate, ensuring they are drought-resistant or shade-tolerant as needed.
 Consider bloom times, growth habits, and color palettes to create a harmonious design.
 Ensure plants complement each other in terms of height, texture, and spacing to foster a balanced and aesthetically pleasing garden.